 The A.S.
-Womyn's Commission is an educator about and an advocate for womyn's rights, with a commitment to representing and improving the status of womyn on campus and in the community.
+Womxn's Commission is an educator about and an advocate for Womxn's rights, with a commitment to representing and improving the status of Womxn on campus and in the community.
 The A.S.
-Womyn's Commission is working toward becoming a diverse group of members reflecting the different voices of the campus and community.
-The replacement of the letter "e" for "y" in womyn is meant to maintain gender neutrality, and to signify expression of female independence and a repudiation of traditions that define females by reference to the male norm.
+Womxn's Commission is working toward becoming a diverse group of members reflecting the different voices of the campus and community.
+The replacement of the letter "e" for "x" in Womxn is meant to maintain gender neutrality, and to signify expression of female independence and a repudiation of traditions that define females by reference to the male norm.

 The A.S.
-Womyn's Commission must constantly redefine itself if it is going to actively try to recognize how womyn's issues function within the intersections of race, class, age, sexual orientation, religion, culture and physical and mental ability.
-Recognizing this means that we acknowledge that one group can never represent the voices of all womyn across these intersections.
-Therefore, we must look beyond the Womyn's Commission and into the campus and community.
-Lastly, as a Board and as a Commission, to carry on the events of the Annual Womyn Unite Banquet and the I Am Beautiful Runway Show.
+Womxn's Commission must constantly redefine itself if it is going to actively try to recognize how Womxn's issues function within the intersections of race, class, age, sexual orientation, religion, culture and physical and mental ability.
+Recognizing this means that we acknowledge that one group can never represent the voices of all Womxn across these intersections.
+Therefore, we must look beyond the Womxn's Commission and into the campus and community.
+Lastly, as a Board and as a Commission, to carry on the $\,$

 - 1) Mandatory Membership:

 - a) Two (2) Co-Chairs

 - b) Two (2) Supporting Coordinators

 - c) One (1) Herstory Coordinator

 - d) One (1) Senator

 - 2) Voting Membership:

 - a) All mandatory membership

 - b) Any student who has attended two (2) meetings throughout the year.

 - 3) Non-voting Members:

 - a) A.S.
 Advisor

 - b) A.S.
 Controller(s)

 - c) A.S.
 Committee on Committees Chair

 - d) A.S.
 Executive Director

 - e) A.S.
 Attorney General

 - f) Statewide Organizing Director

 - g) A.S.
 President

 - C) Selection and Term of Office of the Mandatory Membership:

 - 1) The two (2) A.S.
-Womyn's Commission Co-Chairs shall first be recommended to the A.S.
-Committee on Committees by the Womyn's Commission, then nominated by the A.S.
+Womxn's Commission Co-Chairs shall first be recommended to the A.S.
+Committee on Committees by the Womxn's Commission, then nominated by the A.S.
 President, with final approval being given by the Senate for a term of one (1) academic year.

 - 2) Each Coordinator shall be first be recommended to the A.S.
-Committee on Committees by the Womyn's Commission, then nominated by the A.S.
+Committee on Committees by the Womxn's Commission, then nominated by the A.S.
 President, with final approval being given by the Senate for a term of one (1) academic year.

 - 3) The Senator shall be nominated by the A.S.
 Internal Vice President through consultation with the co-chairs, with final approval being given by the Senate for a term of one (1) academic year.

 - D) Duties and Powers of the Commission:

-- 1) Be an advocacy group aimed at improving the status of womyn both on campus and in the community.
+- 1) Be an advocacy group aimed at improving the status of womxn both on campus and in the community.

-- 2) Be aware of and work to support the projects of other womyn's organizations on campus and in the community.
+- 2) Be aware of and work to support the projects of other womxn's organizations on campus and in the community.

-- 3) Act as a referral source for students on any matter concerning womyn. - 4) Work to educate the campus on issues pertaining to womyn. - 5) Advise the Senate on issues pertaining to womyn. - 6) Provide student representation for Associated Students on ad hoc committees concerning womyn's issues. - 7) Attend meetings when relevant of cross-cultural and various other womyn's groups (e.g. MUJER, AKANKE, Take Back the Night) on campus to serve as a liaison between those groups and Associated Students.
-Additionally, Womyn's Commission shall provide financial support to these organizations when possible. - 8) Shall be a liaison to Human Rights Board.
+- 3) Act as a referral source for students on any matter concerning womxn.

+- 4) Work to educate the campus on issues pertaining to womxn.

+- 5) Advise the Senate on issues pertaining to Wwomxn.

+- 6) Provide student representation for Associated Students on ad hoc committees concerning Womxn's issues.

+- 7) Attend meetings when relevant of cross-cultural and various other Womxn's groups (e.g. MUJER, AKANKE, Take Back the Night) on campus to serve as a liaison between those

+groups and Associated Students.
+Additionally, Womxn's Commission shall provide financial support to these organizations when possible.

+8) Shall be a liaison to Human Rights Board.